divi tips 141

 fonts blog redesign

-To respect confidentiality and GDPR, I imported these fonts locally to not use those of Google Fonts.
+To respect confidentiality and GDPR, I imported these fonts locally to not use Google Fonts fonts.

 google font deleted